 During winter, wetlands and agricultural habitats in California, especially the Central Valley, support the largest single concentration of waterfowl (currently three to four million) in North America.
 This concentration represents more than 60 percent of all waterfowl wintering in the Pacific Flyway and more than 20 percent of all waterfowl wintering in North America.
 These birds are almost entirely dependent on water and habitat provided through human activities due to the significant loss of wetlands in California.

-The goals of the CSDS, as described in legislation, are to protect, preserve, restore, enhance, and develop migratory waterfowl breeding and wintering habitat, evaluate habitat projects, and conduct waterfowl resource assessments and other waterfowl related research.
-To achieve these goals the program has adopted the following four objectives:
+The goals of the Stamp Project, as described in legislation, are to protect, preserve, restore, enhance, and develop migratory waterfowl breeding and wintering habitat, evaluate habitat projects, and conduct waterfowl resource assessments and other waterfowl related research.
+To achieve these goals the Department has adopted the following four objectives:

 - Identify activities which are needed for the conservation and maintenance of California's waterfowl habitat on public land.